avisanchez/graphical-pointer/README.md

 ## Other Methods ##
 1. **Pointer.setCustomColor(Color c)** - sets the color of the pointer text to whatever is passed as the argument
-2. **Pointer.setCustomFont(Font f)** - sets the font of the pointer text to whatever is passed as the argument *Recommended if component styles interfere with the pointer.*
+2. **Pointer.setCustomFont(Font f)** - sets the font of the pointer text to whatever is passed as the argument